Looking for a great shoe for everyday wear? These vegan sneaker brands have got you covered!

 Thankfully, it’s become easier than ever to be kind to your legs and feet with the perfect pair of vegan running shoes—with no cruelty to animals!
 Here are 12 of the best vegan sneaker brands that you an wear with just about anything!

-Fact: ugly sneakers are the hottest accessory!
+It’s now official: ugly sneakers are the hottest accessory!
 And Stella’s ‘Eclypse’ shoes provide are just so cool.
 Grounded by a chunky rubber sole, this all-white pair is made from a combination of faux leather and suede and has spongy neoprene tongues.
 Wear yours with some coloured denim to really stand out.

 Price: $685 Gym friendly?
 Not really.